JOURNALISM AWARDS

 Carmen was honored for her "Heart in the San Joaquin" columns.
 Her three entries told the stories of a double-amputee Marine cycling across America, a 102-year-old Fresno benefactor who was friends with writer William Saroyan, and inmates who train shelter dogs.

-Carmen is the recipient of numerous awards in the annual California contest, including a couple dozen top awards for her stories in the categories of:
+Carmen is the recipient of numerous awards in the annual California contest — including more than 20 first, second or third place awards — in the following categories:

 -